dshifflet/DatatableToXlsPdfTools/readme.md

 ```

 ## OVERVIEW:
 A class library for taking a datatable and converting it to a Microsoft Excel XLSX or a PDF file.
-The PDF file generated using the Microsoft Excel export, not PrintToPdf!
+The PDF file generated is using the Microsoft Excel export, not PrintToPdf!

-*** THIS DOES REQUIRE MICROSOSFT EXCEL TO BE INSTALLED ***
+*** THIS DOES REQUIRE MICROSOFT EXCEL TO BE INSTALLED ***

 USAGE:
 Look at the test but basically it's this...
 ```
 DataTableToXlsPdf.ToFile(dataTable, file);
 File is a FileInfo.
-The extension either .PDF or something else...
+If the extension is PDF it will save as PDF...
 Something else it will save as an excel file (.XLSX)
 ```